Architectural Audio Consultancy London

 Sound is one of the most overlooked elements in a space, yet it has one of the biggest impacts on how people feel within it.

-At Sonic Design Studios, we provide architectural audio consultancy in London for luxury hospitality venues, private residences and design-led developments.
+At Sonic Design Studios, we work as an acoustic consultant in London for hospitality venues, private residences and design led developments.
 We work with architects, interior designers and developers to ensure sound is considered from the very beginning, not added as an afterthought.
+Our approach extends from hospitality acoustic design to residential audio and sound system design for restaurants.

 Whether it's a restaurant in Mayfair, a private members club in Soho, or a high-end home in Chelsea, the way a space sounds directly affects atmosphere, comfort and overall experience.
 Our role is to design sound that enhances the space, not competes with it.